nickyiliwang0000/h/css/css-grids.md

 }
 ```

 ### Explicit and implicit rows and columns

-What happens if we have more items in our grid than we've told our grid about?
+What happens if we have more items in our grid than we expected?
 Let's change our CSS to match:

 ```css
 .container {